hezkyDev/JavaEncryptorProject/README.md

 - src/main/java: Contains the Java source code (StringEncryptor.java).
 - src/main/native: Contains the C++ source code and the compiled library (libNativeHashingEncryption.dylib).
 - src/main/resources: Contains resources such as the public key (pi-xcels_public_key.pem).
+- src/main/scripts: Contains utility scripts like `convert_to_pem.py` for converting JWK to PEM format.
 - bin: Stores compiled .class and .jar files.
 - README.md: Documentation for the project.
 - build.sh: A bash script to automate the compilation and packaging process.